0xj4an/ReFi-DAO-Website/content/community/index.md

 Welcome to the ReFi DAO Community - the home of the regenerative-finance ecosystem and a "network state for people & planet".

 ReFi DAO brings together regenerative finance communities, builders, and practitioners from around the world.
-Whether you're interested in starting a local node, joining a guild, or participating in working groups, there's a place for you in our network.
+Whether you're interested in starting a local node, launching a network initiative, or becoming a network member, there's a place for you in our network.

 ## Local Nodes